The Nest

 The government plans to narrow the racial wealth and homeownership gap by offering cash grants to first-generation homebuyers.

-This article simplifies the Downpayment Toward Equity Act to show which first-time buyers qualify, how to get your cash grant, and when to expect the bill to be passed into law.
+This article explains the Downpayment Toward Equity Act.
+It shows which first-time buyers can qualify, how to get your cash grant, and when the bill might be passed.

 The $25,000 First-Time Buyer Home Grant, also known as the Act, went live in 2021 as part of President Biden’s campaign promise to help Americans purchase quality housing.
 Although not yet enacted, President Biden’s 2024 Fiscal Year budget proposal has reaffirmed the grant program.